10Duke Enterprise C++ SDK

 Errors

 Error conditions are reported using C++ exceptions.
-All exceptions thrown by the client inherit from class tenduke::TendukeException.
-As a general rule of thumb, if method or function does network access, an exception might be thrown.
-Parsing JSON or JWTs or doing cryptography operations might throw exceptions.
+All exceptions thrown by the client inherit from the tenduke::TendukeException class.
+As a general rule of thumb, an exception can be thrown if a method or function requires network access.
+Parsing JSON or JWTs, or doing cryptography operations can also throw exceptions.
 Most methods try to document thrown exceptions, but this is not totally reliable.

-Some network exceptions are handled behind-the-scenes, but there are still several conditions, where the exception is propagated to the caller of the method.
-Network exceptions are caused either by permanent conditions (e.g. invalid URL has been configured) or by temporary conditions (network temporarily down, server in maintenance, server out of resources).
-There is currently no re-try logic in the client for temporary network issues.
+Some network exceptions are handled behind the scenes, but there are still several conditions where the exception is propagated to the caller of the method.
+Network exceptions are caused either by permanent conditions (for example, an invalid URL has been configured) or by temporary conditions (for example, the network is temporarily down, a server is in maintenance, or a server is out of resources).
+There is currently no retry logic in the client for temporary network issues.

 Note that certain licensing-related error conditions do not throw exceptions.
-For example, if you try to checkout a seat of a license, and there are no seats available, the client does not throw exception.
+For example, if you try to check out a seat in a license, and there are no seats available, the client does not throw an exception.
 See for example tenduke::ee::licensing::LicenseCheckoutResponse for more information.

 High-level vs low-level

-The client is built as layers.
-Most users can use the high-level client, which abstracts away much of the complexities of request authentication.
-For more control, you may want to use the low-level client.
-For example, the high level tenduke::ee::licensing::impl::StatefulLicensingClient uses lower level tenduke::ee::licensing::authzapi::DefaultAuthzLicensingClient.
+The client is built using layers.
+Most users can use the high-level client that abstracts away much of the complexities of request authentication.
+For more control, you can use the low-level client.
+For example, the high-level tenduke::ee::licensing::impl::StatefulLicensingClient uses a lower level tenduke::ee::licensing::authzapi::DefaultAuthzLicensingClient.
 The low-level client performs the actual network call, handling request parametrization and response parsing.
-The high level client for example manages the OIDC user session state.
+The high-level client manages the OIDC user session state.

-The low-level clients are currently not thoroughly documented, but we try to keep the interface stable and matching the REST-API.
+The low-level clients are currently not thoroughly documented.
+However, we strive to keep their interface stable and ensure it matches the REST API.